 According to Stats SA's Community Survey 2016, Nala has almost 77% of households in formal settlements mostly situated in the urban areas and more than 20% thereof is in informal settlement.
 The 7% is predominantly located in the nearby farming areas which are largely privately owned.
 This situation place as an obligation to the municipality to develop and upgrade 20% in informal settlements.
-The municipality has already formalised 1500 in informal settlements in Monyakeng and 644 stands in Botharnia 9 in Bothaville.
+The municipality has already formalised 1500 in informal settlements in Monyakeng and is in the process to finalise formalisation process of the 644 stands in Botharnia 9 in Bothaville.
+This process will equally necessitate construction of basic infrastructure in these areas.